FrankBijnen/ExifToolGui/Redist/README_RELEASE.md

 - Translations are available for Dutch, German, French, Italian, Portuguese and Spanish.
   If you have selected the Language DLL's during the install, then the Language will be automatically selected according to your Windows languge.
 (If available)
-  You can force a languge by adding one of these commandline parameters: /Lang=NLD, /Lang=DEU, Lang=FRA, Lang=Ita, /Lang=PTB, Lang=ESP, Lang=ENU
+  You can force a language by adding one of these commandline parameters: /Lang=NLD, /Lang=DEU, Lang=FRA, Lang=Ita, /Lang=PTB, Lang=ESP, Lang=ENU
-  Should you regret your choice, because you feel the translation is really bad, simply uninstall ExiftoolGUI and reinstall without the Language DLL's
+  Should you regret your choice, because you feel the translation is really bad, simply uninstall ExiftoolGUI and reinstall without the Language DLL's.

   Many translations were done with help from Deepl, if you feel they need improving add a comment to one of the issues.